partnermarketing/pm-image-editor/README.md

-# ngImgCrop
+# pm-image-crop

-Simple Image Crop directive for AngularJS.
+Image Crop directive for AngularJS.
 Enables to crop a circle or a square out of an image.

 ## Screenshots